msultana2/Bootstrap/README.md

 # Bootstrap and Media-queries
-Project is done using HTML5, CSS3, bootstrap and media-queries for responsive design
+This project is done using HTML5, CSS3, bootstrap and media-queries for responsive design